TheMedley/TheMedley.github.io/_pages/submission.md

 ---

-**Submission Window for the Fourth Issue of _The Medley_ will be open from 1st September to 30th September.
+**Submission Window for the Fourth Issue of _The Medley_ will be open from 1st September to 10th October.
 Read further for the guidelines.**

 <img src="/assets/img/issue-4.png">